g2s3-2018/labs/docs/index.md

 For more detailed instructions, please check out the ''Getting started with FEniCS'' document available [here](http://faculty.ucmerced.edu/npetra/docs/).

+- A Docker image with all the lab session material and software (hIPPYlib, MUQ, FEniCS and their dependencies) preinstalled is available [here](https://hub.docker.com/r/mparno/muq-hippylib/).
+The username is `user1` and password `Breckenridge1_g2s3`.

+- Finally, you can clone the git repository of the lab session material from [here](https://github.com/g2s3-2018/labs).

 ## Lab sessions material

 - **Ill-posedness** (Monday 06/18):